julie-forman-kay-lab/IDPConformerGenerator/docs/first_steps.rst

 ===========

-IDPConformerGenerator (aka IDPConfGen and IDPCG), is available for free on GitHub at:
+IDPConformerGenerator (AKA IDPConfGen and IDPCG), is available for free on GitHub at:

     https://github.com/julie-forman-kay-lab/IDPConformerGenerator